OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Particularity: Technical data science details need to be incorporated in asset management, data classification and hence in risk analysis.

   Links to standards:
   *  27002 Control 5.9: Inventory of information and other associated assets.
 Gap: good coverage with the obvious particularity that technical data science details can be sensitive.
-As soon as this is identified, depending process such as security requirements, risk analysis and awarenss traing will take care of the threat.
-It starts with identifying this information as an asset.
+As soon as the inventory identifies this, depending processes such as security requirements, risk analysis and awareness traing will take care of the threat.
+In other words: it starts with identifying this information as an asset.
   * See [OpenCRE on data classification and handling](https://www.opencre.org/cre/074-873).
 Gap: idem

 --------------------------------------